eccelerators/SimStm/README.rst

 SimStm
 ======

-**Description of new Release 2.0.0 features is to do as there are:**
+**Description of new Release 2.0.0 features:**
- - no $ prefixes any more
+ - removal of "$"-prefixes
- - variables can be initialized with constants now regardless of their definition sequence
+ - variables can now be initialized with constants regardless of their definition sequence
- - variables can be local in procedures now
+ - local variables in procedures now possible
- - new procedures can have parameters now
+ - new procedures can now have parameters

 ** The compagnion simstm eclipse plugin Release 2.0.0 validation is still minimal **